cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

 Types in SQLite
 ---------------

 As mentioned earlier, SQLite (used in the interactive examples in this book) allows the storage of arbitrary types of data into any column; no type checking is performed.
 Essentially, a value in SQLite can be ``NULL``, an integer, a floating point number, or a character string.
-However, SQLite supports standard SQL syntax for table creation, including specifying data types for columns; this type information can be viewed as a type of hint to the database user as to what kind of data should be stored.
-We will consistently use types you might find in other databases, and store data appropriate to the type in our examples.
+However, SQLite supports standard SQL syntax for table creation, including specifying data types for columns; this type information can be viewed as a hint to the database user as to what kind of data should be stored.
+We will consistently use types that you might find in other databases, and store data appropriate to those types in our examples.

 Creating tables